mojsony/api-descriptions/README.md

 Writing Tools
 -------------
-These tools that will make it easier to write swagger and markdown text files.
+Following tools can help you write swagger and markdown text files:
 - [Api Studio](http://playground.apistudio.io/) `web based` `yaml+swagger` `json+swagger`
 - [Stack Edit](https://stackedit.io) `web based` `markdown`
 - [Visual Studio Code](https://code.visualstudio.com) `desktop` `markdown` `yaml`

-> These tools are just suggestions, you are free to pick other tools or work in notepad if you prefer
+> These are just suggestions, you are wellcome to use different tools or work in notepad if you prefer

 Client library generator
 ------------------------